 Can I become a security guard if I have a DUI?

 Having a DUI is not listed as one of the offences that will prevent you from getting your license.
-As long as you pass the background check and fulfill the other requirements (taking a ministry-approved security guard course, passing the Ontario security guard license exam) and are approved for your Ontario security guard license you can work in the security field.
+As long as you pass the background check and fulfil the other requirements (taking a ministry-approved security guard course, passing the Ontario security guard license exam) and are approved for your Ontario security guard license you can work in the security field.

 In conclusion – it is possible to get an Ontario security guard license with a criminal record.

-If you are eligible to get your security guard license don’t forget to sign up for your security guard training course today!
+If you are eligible to get your security guard license don’t hesitate to sign up for the Ontario security training course today!